DLM-IBM/glossary/index.md

 In software and systems development, a measurement of the importance for a unit of work, for example, critical, high, medium, or low.

-### shake
-{: #x5905152}

-To cause movement such that a device's accelerometer senses that movement, and starts an event.
-For example, testers and customers can initiate a problem report about an app by shaking their device.

 ### single sign-on (SSO)
 {: #x2213318}